 As a science and outdoors writer, I’ve been working on a book on wildlife corridors for some time.
 A frequent visitor to Montana, I first became interested in the Yellowstone to Yukon Conservation Initiative (y2y.net), an ambitious effort to reestablish a northern Rocky Mountain wildlife migration corridor.
 With a little research, I found similar efforts across North America.
-Above, for example, I gaze across the Salmo-Priest Wilderness from the top of Salmo Mountain in northeast Washington State, part of the Columbia Highlands corridor linking the Rockies with the Cascades from the summit of Salmo Mountain in Washington state.
+Above, for example, I look across the Columbia Highlands linking the Rockies with the Cascades from the summit of Salmo Mountain in Washington state.
 My interests have since broadened to encompass many of the proposed corridors, which then led to starting a book.

 Yet, as I continue to write about wildlife corridors, I find that completing such a book will take some time for exploration, research, and writing, while the completed chapters sit, without being available.
 And so, this website, which may eventually evolve into a traditionally published book.

 I hope you enjoy and find the corridor descriptions useful.
 Let me know what you think by leaving a reply below.

 A multitude of organizations and individuals are working to reestablish North America’s wildlife corridors.
 Their work gives us hope for the future.